Oklahoma Panhandle Research and Extension Center

 The Oklahoma Panhandle Research & Extension Center serves the agricultural producers of the High Plains.
 Listed below are research topics:

 - Crop residue management

 - Irrigation problems

 The memorandum of agreement between the Division of Agricultural Sciences and Natural Resource (DASNR), Oklahoma State University (OSU) and Oklahoma Panhandle State University (OPSU) establishing the Oklahoma Panhandle Research and Extension Center (OPREC) became effective July 15, 1994.

 The Division of Agricultural Sciences and Natural Resources (DASNR) represents a highly integrated organization.
-Academic programs in DASNR are under the purview of the College of Agricultural Sciences and Natural resources (CASNR).
+Academic programs in DASNR are under the purview of Ferguson College.
 Research programs from the most basic to the strictly applied are conducted by the Oklahoma Agricultural Experiment Station (OAES).
 Technology generated from research programs is transferred to potential users by the Oklahoma Cooperative Extension Service (OCES).
 DASNR programs represent a true partnership among federal, state and local government and with the private sector.

 The OAES is charged with the responsibility of developing and conducting a comprehensive program to investigate agricultural problems of the state.
 Many problems facing panhandle agriculture are specific to the high plains.
 Experiments specific to these problems are necessary to provide solutions and transfer of technological information to clientele in the panhandle area.